OVERVIEW

 "FOR THE GLORY"

-It is not be easy to win the American Backgammon Tour.
-A combination of skill and supportive attendance in ABT events will be required.
+It is not easy to become the American Backgammon Tour Player of the Year.
+A combination of skill and supportive attendance in ABT events is required.
 Look for regularly-updated ABT standings in major backgammon newsletters across the United States and at this internet website.